-MEMORANDUM IN OPPOSITION Expanded Physician Assistant (PA) Scope of Practice H/MH Article VII Part Q
+Memorandum In Opposition Expanded Physician Assistant (PA) Scope of Practice Health/MH Article VII, Part V

-The New York American College of Emergency Physicians (NYACEP) is strongly opposed to expanding PA scope of practice which would allow PAs to practice without the supervision of a physician independently in primary care or in hospitals if they have practiced more than 8,000 hours.
+The New York American College of Emergency Physicians (New York ACEP) is strongly opposed to expanding PA scope of practice which would allow PAs to practice without the supervision of a physician independently in primary care or in the Article 28 health system if they have practiced more than 8,000 hours.
 While physician assistants are an integral part of the healthcare team, the current care and training model for PAs is with physician supervision.
 We believe this proposal would fragment patient care and compromise patient quality, safety, and outcomes.
-The current care model expands the primary care reach at a time when there is not only a shortage of primary care physicians but most health care practitioners.
+Last session A8378-A (Paulin) /S9038-A (MAY) was signed into law which takes steps addressing the needs across the state while still maintaining the physician-led team.
+We oppose any actions beyond these measures regarding PA Scope of Practice.

-NYACEP understands the need to address the staffing issues across New York State as well as right-sizing the Medicaid System for reimbursement of services provided.
-Expanding the physician assistant's scope of practice does not address these issues.
+New York ACEP understands the need to address the staffing issues across New York State as well as right-sizing the Medicaid System for reimbursement of services provided.
+Expanding the PAs scope of practice does not address these issues.
 A recent study at the Hattiesburg Clinic showed that non-physician lead teams resulted in an increased spending, as well as safety risks, per patient cared for by a non-physician.1

 The ability for PAs to practice without physician supervision would sacrifice quality for our patients as the training and experience of PAs is not equal to that of physicians.
 In a recent Medical Society survey, 75% of the physician respondents indicated that advanced care practitioners working independently during the pandemic under the Governor's Executive Orders (waiving physician supervision requirements) had committed an error while treating a patient; 90% indicated that the error could have been prevented had there been physician oversight.
-PAs have at least 11,000 hours less training in the form of didactic and clinical education in obtaining degrees, and the training is built around a model of supervision with physicians.
+PAs have less training in the form of didactic and clinical education in obtaining degrees, and the training is built around a model of supervision with physicians.